lsjbh45/problem-solving/snippet.md

 # algorithms

+## divide and conquer

+- divide and conquer: divide into sub-problems of the same type until simple enough, conquer the smallest sub-problems, combine the solutions of sub-problems

+- solution for problems with property: optimal substructure

+  - optimal substructure: an optimal solution to the problem contains optimal solutions to the sub-problems

+- typical problems: merge sort, quick sort

 ## greedy algorithm

 - greedy algorithm: algorithm that follows the problem-solving heuristic of making the locally optimal choice at each stage

-- solution for problems with two properties: greedy choice property + optimal substructure
+- solution for problems with two properties: optimal substructure + greedy choice property

   - greedy choice property: can make the choice seems best at the moment; the decisions made so far does not be reconsidered at the choice

-  - optimal substructure: an optimal solution to the problem contains optimal solutions to the sub-problems

 - typical problems